dvanmosselbeen/dvm-docs/OS/Security/metasploit.md

 virtual machine.
 In my case, that `0Metasploitable 2.0` virtual machine has the ip address `10.0.2.6`.

+We will for example see that vsftpd 2.3.4 is installed on the target machine:

+    21/tcp   open  ftp         vsftpd 2.3.4

+From this point, we should search on Google for each application, and it's version number to find out if there are known vulnerabilities.

+So doing a little Google search about `vsftpd 2.3.4 vulnerabilities` will give us for example this website: https://www.rapid7.com/db/modules/exploit/unix/ftp/vsftpd_234_backdoor/ which give metasploit instructions to gain access to this computer.

 So to start with, run Metasploit with as `root` user:

     msfconsole